onetrue-6657/JustEnoughReading/README.md

 ## **Our Team**

-Zheng Ni ([o-v-o](https://o-v-o.xyz/)) - from the Ohio State University \
+Zheng Ni ([o-v-o](https://o-v-o.xyz/)) - from the Ohio State University - Front-end \
-Rocky Fang - from the Ohio State University \
+Rocky Fang - from the Ohio State University - Front-end \
-Mumu Li (n3xta) - from New York University \
+Mumu Li (n3xta) - from New York University - Back-end \
-Allen Wu (Windsun) - from University of Illinois Urbana-Champaign
+Allen Wu (Windsun) - from University of Illinois Urbana-Champaign - Back-end

+## **Deficits**

+Unfortunately, there are still some back-end works not completed yet.
+We will implement them in the future, but feel free to use the features that are available currently!